rtbo/dopamine/client/SPEC.md

      - `dirs.dest` is where to create the package
   2. `config`: the same as for the `build` function
   3. `depinfos`: the same as for the `build` function
-- If the `dirs.install` and `dirs.dest` directories are identical and install functionality was used, the `pack` function may only patch files in that directory.
+- If the `dirs.install` and `dirs.dest` directories are identical and install functionality was used, the `package` function may only patch files in that directory.
-- If the `dirs.install` and `dirs.dest` directories are different, the `pack` function must effectively copy the necessary files to the `dirs.dest` directory, either from `dirs.install` or directly from where the build occurred.
+- If the `dirs.install` and `dirs.dest` directories are different, the `package` function must effectively copy the necessary files to the `dirs.dest` directory, either from `dirs.install` or directly from where the build occurred.
 - If the recipe declares a `patch_install` function, it is executed.
-The `patch_install` function has the same signature as the `pack` function.
+The `patch_install` function has the same signature as the `package` function.

 _Command options_:

 - `dop package`
-  - Execute the `pack` function of the recipe with the default destination.
+  - Execute the `package` function of the recipe with the default destination.
-  - If `pack` symbol is `nil` and the package was installed, simply copy the installation to the destination directory.
+  - If `package` symbol is `nil` and the package was installed, simply copy the installation to the destination directory.
 - `dop package [dest]`
   - Same as previous but package to `[dest]`.